mlswg/mls-combiner/draft-ietf-mls-combiner.md

 ### Key Encapsulation Mechanism

-For APQ-MLS sessions, the PQ subsession MUST use a Key Encapsulation Mechanism (KEM) that is standardized by NIST for post-quantum cryptography.
-Specifically, only KEMs that have been selected and published by NIST as part of their post-quantum cryptography standardization process (e.g., ML-KEM as specified in FIPS 203) are permitted for use in the PQ session.
+For APQ-MLS sessions, the PQ subsession MUST use a Key Encapsulation Mechanism (KEM) that is standardized for post-quantum cryptography.
 The use of experimental, non-standardized, or hybrid KEMs in the PQ session is NOT RECOMMENDED and MUST be rejected by compliant clients.
 This requirement ensures interoperability and a consistent security baseline across all APQ-MLS deployments.

 ### Signing

 For APQ-MLS sessions, the choice of digital signature algorithm in the PQ subsession depends on the selected mode of operation.
-If the `mode` is set to 1 (PQ Confidentiality+Authenticity), the PQ session MUST use a digital signature algorithm that is standardized by NIST for post-quantum cryptography, such as ML-DSA as specified in FIPS 204.
+If the `mode` is set to 1 (PQ Confidentiality+Authenticity), the PQ session MUST use a digital signature algorithm that is standardized for post-quantum cryptography, such as ML-DSA as specified in FIPS 204.
 The use of experimental, non-standardized, or hybrid signature algorithms in the PQ session is NOT RECOMMENDED and MUST be rejected by compliant clients in this mode.
-If the `mode` is set to 0 (PQ Confidentiality-Only), the PQ session MAY use a classical digital signature algorithm, but the use of a NIST-standardized PQ signature algorithm is RECOMMENDED.
+If the `mode` is set to 0 (PQ Confidentiality-Only), the PQ session MAY use a standardized classical digital signature algorithm.
 These requirements ensure that the authenticity guarantees of APQ-MLS sessions are aligned with the intended security level and provide a consistent baseline for interoperability and security across deployments.

 # Security Considerations {#security-considerations}